 There are many different advantages that these recorders offer, that’s why you should ensure you have the best dashboard camera to fit your needs, as it will maximize the benefits you will reap from the device.

-- Help Lower Your Insurance – Some UK car insurers these days are offering a discount on their car insurance policies if you have a dashboard camera installed in your vehicle.
-They be used as proof / evidence in an accident which was not your fault, helping to keep that precious no claims discount.
+- Help Lower Your Insurance – Some UK car insurers these days are offering a discount on their car insurance policies if you have a dashboard camera installed in your car.
+They can be used as proof / evidence in an accident which was not your fault, helping to keep that precious no claims discount.
 Some of these policies come with specific terms that you must comply with to receive their discount.
 You should always check out what each car insurance company has to offer.

 - Protect You From Insurance Fraud – With vehicle insurance fraud still very common these days in the UK, you can protect yourself from this ongoing illegal activity, by having the whole incident / accident on camera.
 This vital evidence puts the user in a much stronger position when it comes to an insurance claim, and can protect you from any driving injustices that occur.